 What are the steps in submitting a Terms of Reference?

 The purpose for preparing a Terms of Reference (ToR) is for the proponent to outline how their project’s environmental assessment will meet the requirements of the Environmental Assessment Act and public interests.
 No assessments are done when preparing a ToR, The ToR describes the work and studies that will be done during the environmental assessment.

-Before starting to prepare a ToR, the proponent first contact the Environmental Assessment Branch of the Ministry of the Environment, Conservation and Parks (MECP).
-A Project Officer assigned to the project proposal will communicate with the MECP during the ToR process and offer advice and guidance to the proponent.
+Before starting to prepare a ToR, the proponent must first contact the Environmental Assessment Branch of the Ministry of the Environment, Conservation and Parks (MECP).
+A Project Officer is assigned to the project proposal who will communicate with the MECP during the ToR process and offer advice and guidance to the proponent.
 The proponent will usually create a website to keep the public informed about the proposal, and to keep a record of notices, reports, and updated versions of the ToR.

 Now the proponent is ready to embark upon the process of preparing a ToR.

 The following outlines and explains the major milestones towards a final ToR.

 The proponent will prepare a notice announcing the start of the planning process and outlining what is being proposed and how those who are interested can get involved.

 The proponent first needs to create a plan setting out how it will consult with interested parties during the ToR preparation.
 The plan will include information such as consultation methods, who they intend to consult with, how to obtain the input received, and a strategy for resolving issues.
 Once a consultation plan for the ToR is developed

 , and the Notice of Commencement has been issued, the proponent can begin drafting the terms of reference.
 The proponent needs to consult with all interested parties and must record consultation activity in a formal Record of Consultation and submit it with the proposed ToR.
 Each ToR will be unique, but generally includes the following information: